All about acute pancreatitis

 - tenderness when the abdomen is touched

-- jaundice - the skin and whites of the eyes take on a yellowish tinge
+- jaundice, when the skin and whites of the eyes take on a yellowish tinge

-- blood pressure may drop or rise, but will fall when the patient stands, sometimes causing faintness
+- blood pressure may fall or rise, but it will fall when the patient stands, sometimes causing faintness

 Treatment for acute pancreatitis will depend on whether it is mild or serious.
-"Mild" means the doctor believes the risk of complications is small, while "serious" means the risk is significant.
+In mild cases, the risk of complications is small.
+In serious cases, the risk is significant.

 Treatment for mild acute pancreatitis

-- Nasogastric tubes - a tube removing excess liquids and air as a treatment for nausea and vomiting can be used.
+- Nasogastric tubes: A tube may remove excess liquids and air as a treatment for nausea and vomiting.

-- Bowel rest - In mild pancreatitis, the gastrointestinal tract will be given a few days of rest, which means that the patient will not take any food or drink by mouth until the pain has improved.
+- Bowel rest: The gastrointestinal tract will need to rest for a few days, so the person will not take any food or drink by mouth until their condition improves.

-- Preventing dehydration - Dehydration often accompanies pancreatitis, and it can worsen the symptoms and complications.
-Patients are usually given aggressive hydration intravenously for the first 24-48 hours (fluids will pass through a tube that is connected to a vein).
+- Preventing dehydration: Dehydration often accompanies pancreatitis, and it can worsen the symptoms and complications.
+Fluid is often provided intravenously for the first 24-48 hours.

-Patients usually go home after about 5-7 days.
+The person can usually go home after about 5 to 7 days.

 Treatment for severe acute pancreatitis

-Severe acute pancreatitis can also cause hypovolemic shock - severe blood and fluid loss, which makes the heart unable to pump enough blood to the body.
-Parts of the body can become rapidly oxygen-deprived; this is a life-threatening situation.
+Severe acute pancreatitis can also cause hypovolemic shock.
+Severe blood and fluid loss can leave the heart unable to pump enough blood to the body.
+Parts of the body can become rapidly oxygen-deprived.
+This is a life-threatening situation.

 Treatment for this kind of pancreatitis includes:

-- Being placed in an ICU (intensive care unit) - they will then be injected with antibiotics to stop any infection that could develop from the dead tissue.
+- Treatment in the intensive care unit (ICU): Injections with antibiotics aim to stop any infection from developing in the dead tissue.

-- Receiving intravenous fluids - this helps to maintain hydration and prevent hypovolemic shock.
+- Intravenous fluids: These help maintain hydration and prevent hypovolemic shock.

-- Feeding tubes - will provide nutrition as appropriate.
+- Feeding tubes: These provide nutrition as appropriate.
 In this case, early feeding improves outcomes.

-As soon as the patient has recovered and doctors have determined that gallstones caused the acute pancreatitis, the patient might undergo surgery or an ERCP (endoscopic retrograde cholangiopancreatography).
 After the gallstones are removed, the patient may be advised to follow a special diet to lower blood cholesterol, because excess cholesterol encourages the growth of gallstones.
-The guideline recommendation from the American Gastroenterological Association is that all patients should have their gallbladders removed if they developed pancreatitis from gallstones.

 Treating alcohol misuse